-Street trees should be planted in regular intervals.
 Tree health should be monitored on a regular basis and dead wood removed to avoid the decay shown here.

 - c) It is important that dead trees be removed and replanted in prompt succession.
-This is to ensure that the vitality of the streetscape is maintained. - d) The damage or destruction of any tree greater that 20 centimetres in diameter at 1.4 metres above ground requires approval of a heritage permit if it contributes to the heritage value or visual character of the Heritage Conservation District (e.g. contributes to the tree canopy that overarches the public realm).
-Trees shall be cared for by property owners.
-Dead or dying trees or trees that pose a danger to life or property are exempt from requiring a heritage permit.

-Often native species are recommended by officials, however historical species should be given consideration within the district.
+This is to ensure that the vitality of the streetscape is maintained. - d) The damage or destruction of any tree greater than 20 centimetres in diameter at 1.4 metres above ground requires approval of a heritage permit if it is located within the front yard or exterior side yard and contributes to the heritage value or visual character of the Heritage Conservation District (i.e. trees that contribute to the tree canopy that overarches the public realm).
+The heritage permit approval may include conditions for replacement planting of such trees. - In addition to native species, historical species (see below) should be given consideration within the district as well.
 All other applicable City standards for tree planting and other maintenance will be followed.
-Documents such as the Urban Forestry Master Plan may also be applicable.

-- e) The conservation of all other mature trees with a diameter greater than 20 centimetres at 1.4 metres above ground is encouraged, where these trees contribute to the heritage value or visual character of the Heritage Conservation District.
-A heritage permit is required for replacement planting of such trees. - f) The enhancement of streets through increased street tree canopy is encouraged.
+Documents such as the Urban Forest Management Plan may also be applicable. - e) The conservation of all other mature trees is encouraged. - f) The enhancement of streets through increased street tree canopy is encouraged.